The deadline for the September 2018 class is March 31,2018 and are now being accepted. Please note we have updated the Application Form.

 - Membership in a professional organization and professional liability insurance are required by the beginning of second year.

-- Three to four mandatory workshops (see Curriculum page) each year which cost on average $200/workshop.
+- Five mandatory workshops (see Curriculum page) each year which cost on average $200/workshop.

 The Toronto Institute for Relational Psychotherapy is recognized as an educational organization by the Ministry of Employment and Social Development in Ottawa.
 Fees are tax deductible as an educational expense.